davidosomething/dotfiles/vim/README.md

 - Custom statusline with minimal junk, showing short cwd - much faster than airline
-- Custom tabline (toggle with F10) is used to show function signature (PHP, Python, Ruby, and a few others supported via [tyru/current-func-info.vim], and I added regexes for JavaScript/es6.
+- Custom tabline is used to show function signature (PHP, Python, Ruby, VimL, and a few others supported via [tyru/current-func-info.vim], and I added regexes for JavaScript/es6.
 - FZF for Most Recently Used files and fuzzy file finder
 - Neomake + local use of eslint, custom detection of .eslint, .scss-lint, etc.